The annual Hazel Rowley Literary Fellowship commemorates the work of Hazel Rowley

 The inaugural winner of the 2012 Hazel Rowley Literary Fellowship was Mary Hoban (Vic) who is writing a biography of Julia Arnold, née Sorell (1826-1888).
 Although not a well-known figure herself, Julia Sorell was famously well-connected.
 Born in Hobart, Julia was the granddaughter of Lieutenant Governor William Sorell.
 She was the daughter-in-law of Reverend Thomas Arnold, the famed headmaster of Rugby School (as pictured in Tom Brown’s Schooldays) and sister-in-law to the poet Matthew Arnold.
 Her daughter Mary was the famous Victorian novelist Mrs Humphry Ward and her grandchildren were novelist Aldous Huxley, scientist Julian Huxley and author Janet Penrose.

-Mary spoke about her project with Jim Davidson and Della Rowley on Books and Arts Daily with Michael Cathcart on 15 March 2012.
+The announcement followed a discussion at the Wheeler Centre between novelist Alex Miller and historian Jim Davidson to mark the first anniversary of Hazel Rowley’s death.
+A video of the event is available at the Wheeler Centre website.
+Mary Hoban spoke about her project with Jim Davidson and Della Rowley on Books and Arts Daily with Michael Cathcart on 15 March 2012.
 Click here for Podcast.